Native Plant Salvages

-Our volunteers salvage small native trees, shrubs and herbaceous plants from local areas that are scheduled for clearing due to development.
-Salvages are a great way to practice plant identification, and to meet some fellow plant nerds.
-We'll keep you well fed all day with hot soup and snacks!
+Our volunteers salvage small native trees, shrubs and herbaceous plants from local areas scheduled for clearing.
+Salvages are a great way to practice plant identification and to meet fellow plant nerds.
+We'll keep you well-fed all day with hot soup and snacks!

-The plants are cared for and later provided to community groups who use them to restore habitat and improve water quality.
-Plants are also used to support NPSP sponsored projects such as Learning Landscapes, Demonstration Gardens and habitat restoration projects in and around Thurston County.
+The plants are cared for and eventually used by NPSP and other community groups to restore habitat and improve water quality in and around Thurston County.
 Volunteers are also welcome to salvage plants for their home landscaping projects.